-She smiled showing us her balcony—the outdoor space where she spends time just chilling and collecting thoughts.
-Her dog BB King, a friendly mutt she adopted in Brazil, welcomed us immediately and was delightful the whole afternoon as we calmly interviewed and did a photo session with Viland as she tattooed her client Luzingo (an Angolan musician).
+She smiled, showing us her balcony—the outdoor space where she spends time just chilling and collecting thoughts.
+Her dog BB King, a friendly mutt she adopted in Brazil, welcomed us immediately and was delightful the whole afternoon.
+We calmly interviewed and did a photo session with Viland as she tattooed her client Luzingo (an Angolan musician).

 Above: Viland’s freehanding looks effortless.
 She zones out.

 An oil on canvas of Ilya Brezinski’s hands by Yanina Viland.